-In 2013 the Sindy brand will be celebrating 50 years of success with Sindy a role model, best friend and fashion icon to millions of young “Sindy Girls” over each of those years.
+In 2013 the Sindy brand celebrated 50 years of success with Sindy a role model, best friend and fashion icon to millions of young “Sindy Girls” over each of those years.

 The very first Sindy dolls had a full wardrobe of clothes and accessories which mirrored the latest young fashions and designers of the day.
-Our new anniversary range has been designed and developed to challenge and reflect today’s youth culture and the growing individuality of fashion it represents.
+Our anniversary range was designed and developed to challenge and reflect today’s youth culture and the growing individuality of fashion it represents.

 The decade that launched Sindy was to see more revolution in fashion than any previous period before or since.
 For the first time clothes were aimed at teenagers as opposed to grown-ups and that is where Sindy excelled!